yanghenryliu/yanghenryliu.github.io/_pages/cv.md

 Work experience
 ======

+* Lecture in Department of Computer Science, NC A&T State University (01/2023 – 05/2023)
+  * Python for Data Science (COMP161), Class size: 20 (Face to Face)
+  * Overall Rating of Course Evaluation: 4.45/5.00

-* IBM HBCU Quantum Center Research Scholar  (Aug.
+* IBM HBCU Quantum Center Scholar  (Aug.
 2021 - Present)
   * Trained in quantum software, tools, and platforms used in quantum computing.
   * Explored state-of-the-art quantum machine learning and quantum natural language processing technologies.
   * Worked on a cross-cutting project in quantum machine learning.